PurpleMB/purplemb.github.io/_posts/2025-03-21-drink-game.markdown

 ---
 layout: post
-title:  "Drink Game"
+title:  "Boba Eye"
 date:   2025-03-21 12:16:30 -0600
 prev-page: /projects
 prev-page-name: Projects
-topic-list: Event-driven Programming, Decoupling, ScriptableObjects, Dialogue
+topic-list: Event-driven Programming, ScriptableObjects, Dialogue Systems, Shaders, Decoupling
-description: Drink Game is a cozy 2D game about creating drinks for a cast of cute critters.
-It is being developed in Unity utilizing a ScriptableObject-based communication system to keep systems extensible and decoupled.
+description: <span class="book-title">Boba Eye</span> is a cozy 2D game about creating drinks for a cast of cute critters.
+It utilizes tools such as ScriptableObjects and Event Channels to keep systems designer-friendly, extensible, and decoupled.
+It also uses some fun shaders to create unique-looking drinks!
 preview_img: /assets/gifs/drinkgame-preview-rough.gif
 engine: Unity(C#)
 role: Programmer & Designer